kanajakala/cacos/readme.md

 ### Features ?

- You can do basic memory and file (not persistent) manipulation, type characters and play snake.
+ You can edit files (not persistent), type characters do very basic commands and play snake.

 ### TODO: